3dmol/3Dmol.js/README.md

 An example of a viewer that manipulates the styles of the embedded objects is shown below.
 View the source code for the implementation details.

 <iframe width=800, height=800 src="http://3dmol.csb.pitt.edu/doc/example.html"></iframe>

+##FAQ

+**What are your future plans for 3Dmol.js?**

+Our focus is on developing 3Dmol.js as a high-performance, modern library.
+For instance, adding support for WebGL 2.0 has a higher priority than improving the hosted viewer to support editing.
+We are very interested in receiving feature requests and collaborating on web applications.

+**Are you planning on supporting additional file formats?**

+Time permitting, we will add support for additional formats as they are requested.
+We also hope to integrate with <a href="http://sourceforge.net/projects/jsmol/">other cheminformatics libraries</a> to automatically provide additional formats and analyses.

+**Does 3Dmol.js work with touch devices?**

+Yes, as long as they support WebGL.
+For example, it runs great in Safari on an iPad running iOS 8.

+##Contact

+Please address any questions or concerns to [dkoes@pitt.edu](mailto:dkoes+3dmol@pitt.edu).
+You may also [submit an issue](https://github.com/dkoes/3Dmol.js/issues) on github.